A lens hood is a plastic accessory that comes with everything from the cheapest kit lens to the most expensive professional lenses.

 Being out on a wildlife excursion with a weather-sealed camera and telephoto lens all but guarantees a stunning shot of a snow leopard.
 But all that pricey gear is worthless when the front of your lens is caked in snow and ice.

-The simplest way to manage this is with a lens hood.
-It provides a natural overhang that’s usually deep enough to shield your lens from the elements.
+The simplest way to manage this is with camera lens hoods.
+They provide a natural overhang that’s usually deep enough to shield your lens from the elements.

-We’ve all had the global issue of finding fingerprints on the front glass of our lenses.
+We’ve all had the issue of finding fingerprints on the front glass of our lenses.

 Most of the time they’ll be our own, as we often reach for a lens only to discover the lens cap is missing and we’ve just smudged our fingers across it.